 Rules for Facilities Use

 Requests for use of the District’s Civic Center must be made at least 10 days in advance of the first date of use being requested.
-Requests shall be made to the College Vice President of Administrative Services on forms provided by the college.
+Requests shall be made to the College Vice President of Administrative Services on forms provided by the College.
 Authorization to use the Civic Center shall be based on a reservation system and the priorities for student and other use detailed at the end of this section.

 Permission to use district facilities shall not be granted for a period to exceed one fiscal year.
 No person or organization may be granted a monopoly on any facility.